-- Continue to review and consider data from student-athletes' year-end surveys to identify student-athlete welfare issues. - Utilize the Health Services Advisory Committee to evaluate existing health-related policies and streamline student-athlete referrals. - Maintain student-athlete representation on the Student-Athlete Welfare Subcommittee of the Presidential Committee on Athletics. - Review each team's published practice schedule to ensure student-athletes can reasonably schedule classes. - Review the principles and guidelines applied in developing team competition schedules to ensure reasonable opportunities to enroll in classes.

-Maintain a supportive environment for student-athletes and staff of all sexual - Maintain a supportive environment for student-athletes and staff of all sexual orientations.
+- Continue to review and consider data from student-athletes' year-end surveys to identify student-athlete welfare issues. - Utilize the Health Services Advisory Committee to evaluate existing healthrelated policies and streamline student-athlete referrals. - Maintain student-athlete representation on the Student-Athlete Welfare Subcommittee of the Presidential Committee on Athletics. - Review each team's published practice schedule to ensure student-athletes can reasonably schedule classes. - Review the principles and guidelines applied in developing team competition schedules to ensure reasonable opportunities to enroll in classes. - Maintain a supportive environment for student-athletes and staff of all sexual orientations.

-GENDER EQUITY
+C. GENDER EQUITY

-Ensure the Department continues to meet Title IX compliance according to the federal mandate and in complete spirit of the law, ensuring all student-athletes are treated fairly.
+1. Ensure the Department continues to meet Title IX compliance according to the federal mandate and in complete spirit of the law, ensuring all student-athletes are treated fairly.

-- Continue to evaluate and address the goals established in the five-year equity plan as outlined in the NCAA Certification self-study, even though the self-study is no longer applicable.

-Evaluate current sport offerings to determine if this is the best number and kind of - sports to be offered by the Department of Athletics to ensure athletics excellence.
-Ensure all Athletics Department facilities are designed, constructed, and/or renovated in an equitable manner. - Evaluate roster management numbers for all sports to ensure compliance and if numbers need to be adjusted.

-Evaluate all 13 areas for compliance and determine if adjustments or changes - need to be made to ensure compliance.

-Work with the PCA Equity Subcommittee to assist with evaluation of various areas areas.
+- Continue to evaluate and address the goals established in the five-year equity plan as outlined in the NCAA Certification self-study, even though the self-study is no longer applicable. - Evaluate current sport offerings to determine if this is the best number and kind of sports to be offered by the Department of Athletics to ensure athletics excellence. - Ensure all Athletics Department facilities are designed, constructed, and/or renovated in an equitable manner. - Evaluate roster management numbers for all sports to ensure compliance and if numbers need to be adjusted. - Evaluate all 13 areas for compliance and determine if adjustments or changes need to be made to ensure compliance. - Work with the PCA Equity Subcommittee to assist with evaluation of various areas.